plausible/docs/docs/community-integrations.md

 title: Community integrations
 ---

-Thanks to the members of our community, there are now Plausible Analytics integrations for:
+Thanks to the members of our community, there are now Plausible Analytics integrations for many platforms.
+Note that these integrations are community maintained and therefore we take no responsibility for them.
+Check the individual integration to see whether it's up to date and supports the features that you need.
+Alternatively, you can [integrate Plausible into your site manually](plausible-script.md).

 ## GatsbyJS

 [GatsbyJS](https://www.gatsbyjs.org/packages/gatsby-plugin-plausible/): A Gatsby plugin for adding Plausible Analytics to your Gatsby site.
 Built and maintained by Curtis Cummings of [https://aquil.io/](https://aquil.io/).

-## WordPress

-WordPress: Check out our [WordPress integration page](wordpress-integration.md) for full details on Plausible Analytics WordPress community plugins and other ways to integrate Plausible Analytics with your WordPress site.

-## Ghost

-[Ghost](https://ghost.org/integrations/plausible/): Integrate Ghost with Plausible Analytics using a straightforward code injection.

 ## Micro.blog